Skip to content

 Why Add a Language?

-Adding a language in Windows 11 lets you see menus and settings in a language you understand, and it also helps with cool features like talking to your computer or having it read text aloud.
+Adding another language to Windows 11 means you can view menus and settings in a language you’re more comfortable with.
+It also unlocks helpful tools like talking to your PC or having it read text aloud, and lets you type using a keyboard layout made for that language.

 • Change Windows menus and settings to another language.